-Truth about ADI pass rates explained
+Truth about ADI pass rates

 Many people worry about the pass rate figures for becoming an ADI but they can be very misleading.
 Let’s look at how pass rates can give you the wrong idea.

-Part 1 – 49.5% pass so 49.5 people will make it to part 2
+Part 1 – 53% so 53 people will make it to part 2

-Part 2 – 52.9% pass so we’ve just lost 23.5 people and have 26 left to go to part 3
+Part 2 – 48% so we’ve just lost 25 people and have 27 left to go to part 3.

-Part 3 – 36% pass so 9.36 of the 26 people from part 2 qualified.
+Part 3 – 22% pass so 6 of the 27 people from part 2 qualified.

 Imagine that 100 people took part 1 and all failed.
 The same 100 people then took it again and they all passed.
 The pass rate would still be 50% and yet all the people have passed!
 People are easily fooled by statistics.